What Is Gypsum Plaster?

 - The painting work of the surface should only be carried out once the surface has become completely dry.

 The Gypsum Plasters can be applied in a thickness of 6mm to 20mm.
-A minimum thickness of 6 mm is recommended for gypsum plaster to avoid cracks and debonding.
+A minimum thickness of 6 mm is recommended for later to avoid cracks and debonding.

 4. Recommended Finish for Gypsum Plaster